The Microsoft CrowdStrike Incident: A Case for a Shared Validation & Verification Process

 Executive Summary

-This incident affected mission-critical systems and software applications on a global scale, with widespread consequences in the healthcare and other industries.
+The CrowdStrike incident affected mission-critical systems and software applications on a global scale, with widespread short and long-term consequences.

 The Incident